jlralph/csv-to-api-conversion/README.md

 java -jar target/csv-to-api-conversion-1.0-SNAPSHOT.jar [csvFilePath] [optionalStartTimestamp] [suppressApiCall]
 ```
 - `csvFilePath` (optional): Path to the CSV file.
 Defaults to `src/main/resources/sample.csv` if not provided.
 - `optionalStartTimestamp` (optional): Filter records to only include those with create or deactivated timestamps after this value.
-Format: `MM/dd/yyyy hh:mm:ss a`
+Format: `MM/dd/yyyy hh:mm:ss a` or ISO format if read from `CsvToApiConversion.txt`.
 - `suppressApiCall` (optional): If `true`, API calls are not made and only dry-run output is printed.
 Defaults to `false`.

 ## Logging